vpsfreecz/vpsadminos/docs/containers/administration.md

 Whenever you create a container using a template from a remote repository, the downloaded template is cached for later use.

-Users representing user namespaces are stored in dataset `tank/user`.
-Each user has a subdataset bearing the user's name.
-We're calling these subdatasets *user dataset* or *user dir* (they are not the user's *home* directory).
+Users representing user namespaces are stored in directory `/run/osctl/pools/tank/users`.
 User directories contain subdirectories for every user/group combination that any containers are using.
 These directories are what LXC calls *LXC home* or *LXC path*, which by default in LXC is `/var/lib/lxc`.
 In vpsAdminOS, there is one *LXC path* for every user/group combination used by containers.
 Inside *LXC path* are directories representing containers, containing config files read by LXC.

 Let's create a container and see it in action: